 GHG FREE RESOURCES THAT ARE NOT CONSIDERED RENEWABLE:

-In order to reduce County-wide GHG emissions from electricity generation, the goal of PCE is to provide energy that contains both more renewable energy content and fewer GHG emissions than PG&E.2 In addition, study participants were interested in how the projected electricity rates would compare to PG&E in each scenario, to ensure that PCE can be cost competitive.
+In order to reduce County-wide GHG emissions from electricity generation, the goal of Peninsula Clean Energy is to provide energy that contains both more renewable energy content and fewer GHG emissions than PG&E.2 In addition, study participants were interested in how the projected electricity rates would compare to PG&E in each scenario, to ensure that Peninsula Clean Energy can be cost competitive.

 Each supply scenario was evaluated based on the parameters listed above which include impact on electrical rates, degree to which greenhouse gases can be reduced, and degree to which use of renewable energy can be increased.
 The study also projected customer opt-out rates for each scenario.
-The results of the study are listed below for Year 1 of PCE operations.
+The results of the study are listed below for Year 1 of Peninsula Clean Energy operations.

 Scenario 1: Low-Cost